molpopgen/backpacking_food/README.md

 * Easy to do hot.
 (Only option if overnight temps will get near freezing.)
 * Overnight oats may mean that your soaking jar has to fit in your bear canister.

-### Coconut curry couscous
+### Curry couscous

+(This is based on a recipe that used to be up on Skurka's site.)

 Ingredients:

 * 2.5oz couscous.
 (Not Israeli!
 The small granule kind.)
-* 0.5oz shredded coconut
-* 1.25oz chia seeds (~3 tbsp)
-* 0.75oz sunflower seeds
+* 1oz textured vegetable protein.
+(Bob's Red Mill is a solid choice)
-* 1oz dried raisins
+* 1oz dehydrated peas
 * salt to taste -- 0.25 to 0.5 tsp for longer trips
-* 1tsp sweet curry powder
+* 0.5-0.75tsp sweet curry powder
-* 0.5tsp garam marsala
+* 0.25-0.5tsp garam marsala
-* "dash" of cinnamon
+* 1 - 2 tbsp of olive oil

-Approximately 640 calories.

-To soak:
+Ignoring the spices, that's 4.5oz of dried goods that give about 440 calories.
+2tbsp of olive oil is about an ounce.
+We end up with 5.5oz and over 650 calories.

+This recipe has a lot of room for variation.
+You can reduce the bulk by swapping the peas for dehydrated mashed potatoes or corn.
+Replace TVP with a source of carbs if you want more carbs vs protein.
+Taco seasoning instead of curry.
+Etc..

+To prep as a hot meal:

+* Heat ~300ml water
-* Add ingredients to Talenti jar
+* Add dry ingredients
-* Fill with water to bottom of threads.
+* Add olive oil
-* Close and shake.
+* Stir, cover, and let sit for 5 minutes.

-* Done in ~15 minutes.
+This meal should also cold soak well with the same amount of water.